 Blue bottle coffee opened its first shop in 2015.
-The first shop regularly had long lines of customers since it opened, and has now expanded to 6 outlets in 2016.
+The first shop regularly had long lines, and has expanded to 6 outlets in 2016.

 The Coffee Bean & Tea Leaf opened its first outlet in the center of Tokyo's business district in May 2015, through E. A Style, a company established jointly by the retail giant, AEON, and a QSR chain company, Hotland.
 They have already expanded the number of outlets to 11.